Topics on this page:

 5. Seller: Remove your license plates and registration certificate from the car when you hand over the keys.

 6. Seller: If you recently registered or re-registered the car, you may be entitled to a partial refund when you turn in the plates.
-If you are seeking a registration refund, fill out and bring this form when your return your plates to MVA: http://www.mva.maryland.gov/_resources/docs/VR-021.pdf
+If you are seeking a registration refund, fill out and bring the form when your return your plates to MVA:

 7. Seller: Return the plates and registration certificate to the MVA.
-(There is no fee for returning license plates.)
+There is no fee for returning license plates.
+You can also return the plates to any MVA authorized tag and title service, but they might charge you a fee.

 Buyer’s Next Steps